-But more commonly, corporations give to charities through their own, private channels.
+Most commonly, corporations give to charities through their own, private channels.
 Sure, they may have some information available on a corporate giving or philanthropy page on their website.
 But rarely do those sites actually give concrete, useful information.
-Unless you know someone at the company, you’re probably out of luck when it comes to corporate grants.
+Unless you know someone at the company, you may have many options when it comes to corporate grants.

 One fruitful way to get a foot in the door with corporate grants is to encourage your individual donors, event goers, and other supporters to explore employee matching gifts.
-Companies like Microsoft, Boeing, and ExxonMobil have generous matching gift programs that double or triple employees’ cash donations.
+Companies like Microsoft, Boeing, and ExxonMobil have generous matching gift programs.
+Often, these matches double or triple employees’ cash donations.
 And sometimes, the cash equivalent of their volunteer hours.

 Building a Relationship

-Once you’ve built a matching gifts program at your organization, start contacting the corporations to learn more about other giving opportunities and corporate grants.
-There is often one person or a specific team within the company dedicated to managing this aspect of corporate giving, and that’s where you should start.
+After you’ve built a matching gifts program at your organization, start contacting the corporations to learn more about other giving opportunities and corporate grants.
+There is often one person or a specific team within the company dedicated to managing this aspect of corporate giving.
+Thus, we recommend you start there.
 Find a phone number or email address and make a simple inquiry into other opportunities to partner with the corporation.

 Other Ways to Work Together

 Once you’ve developed a line of communication with the matching gifts director, ask how you can further work with the company.
-They may have corporate giving days, volunteer days during which they pay their employees to work at your nonprofit, and other fundraising opportunities.
+They may have corporate giving days, volunteer days during which they pay their employees to work at your nonprofit.
+And there may be other fundraising opportunities.

 Learn more about our grant writing services here.